JordinaGR/sorting-algs-visualization/README.md

 - ~~More options to generate data~~
 - ~~Button to save the data and use it later~~
 - Rearrange the menu controls
+- ~~Shell sort~~
+- Button to show database information in a different window
+- Radix sort

 Thanks for checking it out.